microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

     ...}]
     }

-In connection with `reference` Elements, Resources also have `reference` search parameters, which allow querying Resources by scoping out any references pointing to other Resources.
+In connection with `reference` Elements, Resources also have `reference` search parameters, which allow querying Resources by scoping out any references they have to other Resources.

 For example, the following request queries a FHIR server for all `DiagnosticReport` instances that reference `Patient/f201`.
 The `subject` parameter in the request is a `reference` type search parameter.